kpto/ClusterSheep/README.md

 `--gpus all` allows the container to access the GPU, `-u user` prevents running ClusterSheep as root, `-w /home/user` set the initial working directory to be an user space directory and `-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` enables X window rendering on host's X server.
 To access files of the host, you need one more `-v` option to map the desired directory.
 For example, `-v ~/Documents:/home/user/Documents` maps your Documents folder to the Documents folder inside the container.
 See [reference of docker run](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) for more information.

 <a name="installation-pypi"></a>
-### PyPI
+### Test PyPI

-ClusterSheep is available via PyPI, with all [basic dependencies](#prerequisites-base) installed, ClusterSheep can be installed with the following command:
+ClusterSheep is available via ***Test*** PyPI, with all [basic dependencies](#prerequisites-base) installed, ClusterSheep can be installed with the following command:

 ```
-pip install ClusterSheep
+pip install -i https://test.pypi.org/simple/ ClusterSheep
 ```

+ClusterSheep is still under heavy development and will soon be available on PyPI once the versioning scheme has been decided.

 <a name="flow"></a>
 ## Flow